 When the federal census was taken in 1850, William was residing with his parents on their farm near Grand Rapids.

-On March 21, 1854, when he was age 25, William married his widowed sister in law, Catherine (Cornell) Van Horn.
-She was the daughter of Gideon Cornell.
-She had been married to William's brother James Van Horn, but he had died the year before.
+On March 21, 1854, when he was age 25, William married his widowed sister in law, Catherine (Cornell) Van Horn (1825- ? ), the daughter of Gideon Cornell.
+She had been married to William's brother James Van Horn, who had died the year before.
 Catherine brought a daughter into the second union, Annjanette "Jennett" Van Horn.

-After brother James died, William purchased his farm at an auction.
+William purchased his deceased brother's farm at an auction.